-Uncertainty inherent in environmental modeling is inevitable -- stochastic variability, heterogeneity, rich behavioral repertoires, and time varying structural and functional attributes, are all basic features of environmental systems.
-Thus, it seems unlikely that any moderately complex environmental system can be well defined in the traditional physical-chemical sense (Hornberger and Spear, 1982).
-In fact, environmental systems have been described as being "poorly" or "badly-defined" (Young, 1978, 1982).
+Uncertainty inherent in environmental modeling is inevitable - stochastic variability, heterogeneity, rich behavioral repertoires, and timevarying structural and functional attributes are all basic features of environmental systems.
+Thus, it seems unlikely that any moderately complex environmental system can be well defined in the traditional physicochemical sense (Hornberger and Spear 1981).
+In fact, environmental systems have been described as being "poorly" or "badly defined" (Young 1978, 1983).

-For a considerable time, this uncertainty and its inevitable consequences have either been ignored altogether, resulting in a most misleading pseudoprecision in the results -- and consequently overly optimistic and unrealistic expectations, failures in applications or rather to be applied, disappointments, and finally a bad reputation for modelers in the scientific community (e.g., Uncertain systems require a different approach--profoundly different from the regular, orderly, and highly predictable "clocks" -- they are "clouds", highly irregular, disorderly, and more or less unpredictable (Popper, 1979).
-Rather than treat the variability of ecosystems as an annoying smokescreen which obscures their "true" behavior, we may treat this variability as a basic characteristic of such systems (Silvert, forthcoming).
+For a considerable time, this uncertainty and its inevitable consequences have been ignored altogether, resulting in a most misleading pseudo-precision in the results - and consequently overly optimistic and unrealistic expectations, failures in applications or rather, to be applied, disappointments, and finally a bad reputation for modelers in the scientific community (e.g. Biswas 1975, Watt 1977, Hedgpeth 1977, Hilborn 1979, Fedra 1980).

+Uncertain systems require a different approach, profoundly different from the regular, orderly, and highly predictable "clocks" - they are "clouds," highly irregular, disorderly, and more or less unpredictable (Popper 1979).
+Rather than treat the variability of ecosystems as an annoying smokescreen that obscures their "true" behavior, we may treat this variability as a basic characteristic of such systems (Silvert 1983a, b).

-As one consequence of all the uncertainty in environmental modeling, model development, parameter estimation, and "prediction" have to be understood as inseparably linked parts of one and the same process, i.e., modeling (which, as a matter of fact, is just one formalized way of doing scientific reasearch).
-The above approach, linking a formal test of model structure, parameter estimation, and estimation of prediction uncertainty, is one approach to rational modeling under uncertainty.
+As one consequence of all the uncertainty in environmental modeling, model development, parameter estimation, and "prediction" have to be understood as inseparably linked parts of one and the same process, i.e. modeling (which, as a matter of fact, is just one formalized way of doing scientific reasearch).
+The approach described above, linking a formal test of model structure, parameter estimation, and estimation of prediction uncertainty, is one approach to rational modeling under uncertainty.

-Alternative approaches involve the direct a priori use of the probability density functions (Silvert forthcoming a,b), which are arrived at in the Monte Carlo approach a posteriori.
-Although this alternative approach is much more elegant in its direct way of treating variability or uncertainty, there are a few restrictions related to it.
-The method requires the representation of a system's elements or features in terms of (sampling) distributions, their mean values and their moments.
+Alternative approaches involve the direct a priori use of the probability density functions (Silvert 1983a,b), which are arrived at in the Monte Carlo approach a posteriori.
+Although this alternative approach is much more elegant in its direct way of treating variability or uncertainty, there are a few restrictions.
+The method requires the representation of the elements or features of a system in terms of (sampling) distributions, their mean values, and their moments.
 However, in practice, the "sample" may consist of only one measurement, making the estimation of the moments more or less impossible.
 And although many natural distributions are found to be skewed to a considerable degree, ease of mathematical treatment may lead to the assumption of normality or log-normality of the variables describing an ecosystem.
-Nevertheless, practical implementation of this type of approach requires a fair amount of mathematical sophistication and a willingness to be quite ruthless about model simplification (Silvert, forthcoming b).
+Nevertheless, practical implementation of this type of approach requires a fair amount of mathematical sophistication and a willingness to be guite ruthless about model simplification (Silvert 1983b).
 Although "probabilistic model structures" make it possible to carry out stochastic modeling without extensive Monte Carlo simulations, the covariance calculations add a substantial computational burden.
-For a certain class of problems, where sufficient data are available to define probability density distributions, and where a structurally simple model will suffice, as for example in population dynamics, the approach adopted by Silvert (forthcoming a,b) is certainly a complementary alternative.
+For a certain class of problems, where sufficient data are available to define probability density distributions, and where a structurally simple model will suffice, as for example in population dynamics, the approach adopted by Silvert (1983a,b) is certainly a complementary alternative.